Skip to main content

 The GOOGLE_SERVICE_ATTACHMENT value is used to connect an endpoint on the client side to the Aiven service.

-Step 2: Create a Private Service Connect connection
+Step 2: Create a connection in Google Cloud

-After the endpoint is created, it initially exists in the pending state.
+After the endpoint is created, initially it's status is pending.
 To allow connections via the endpoint, it needs to be accepted at the service publisher (Aiven) end.

 tip

-If you use an automatically assigned IP address, note the IP address associated with the endpoint so that you can use it the next step.
+If you use an automatically assigned IP address, note the IP address associated with the endpoint to use it later.

 2. Retry the following command until it returns the pending-user-approval status: